PHEV pushed from entry CX-60 - now its a big six

 “We have seen strong demand for the 3.3 powertrain and this move further increases its appeal and availability.”

-All the same, any saving in RUCs will likely be offset by the cost of running the bigger lunged SkyActive-G engine, which is the same as that fitted into the big CX-90 seven-seater and the new CX-80, which is CX-60 based but has three rows of seats.
+All the same, any saving in RUCs will likely be offset by the cost of running the bigger lunged SkyActive-G engine, which is the same as that fitted into the big CX-90 seven-seater and the new CX-80, which is CX-60-based but has three rows of seats.

 The six-cylinder engine in the CX-60 (and CX-80) detunes to 209kW and 450Nm but even though it clocks a solid 1949kg at the kerb, the car is nonetheless 100kg lighter than the PHEV and has 200kgs less to heft than the CX-90.

+The PHEV can also deliver 63km of claimed pure electric driving range, at sub-100kmh pace.
 The 3.3-litre has no facility for electric-pure running and has a 178 grams per kilometre CO2 emissions count on WLTP.

 The switch from Touring to SP grade means some changes to specification.
 The latter has leather seat trim (electrically adjustable and with front seat heating), black metallic 20-inch alloy wheels, and LED headlights.
 Gloss black exterior mirrors combined with black chrome signature wing and honeycomb front grille.
 Power operated tailgate, 360 View Monitor and the innovative Personalisation System are also standard equipment.